Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 # Short on Patents

-To expand on the earlier article on licensing, I did a read up on patents which I present here.
+To expand on the earlier article on GPL licensing, I did a read up on patents in open-source software which I present here.
 I am not a lawyer, this is not legal advice, and I might be wrong.\
 _Eliot Roxbergh 2021-06-09_